SireneNova/Portfolio/Python/Version27/ReadMe.md

 The drills here are assignments from The Tech Academy.
 </br></br>
-drill40 is an assignment in sqlite where I created and queried a database of aliens and people in Python.
+drill40 is a sqlite assignment where I created and queried a database of alien and human information in Python.
 The assignment questions are commented within the document.
 </br></br>
 drillp65datetime is an exercise in using the time and datetime packages.
 The program displays when a fictional store chain is open in different cities throughout the world based on the actual times there.
 </br></br>